SRUTHI562265/Machine-learning-project/README.md

 - Random Forest

 ## Model Evaluation
-The models were trained and evaluated using suitable performance metrics.
+The models were trained and evaluated using appropriate performance metrics to compare their performance.

-## Dataset
+## Project Objective
-The dataset used for this project is included in this repository.
+The main objective of this project is to apply Machine Learning techniques to EV charging station data and identify patterns related to charging demand and grid load.